 Decoding the domestic interior in British portraits, seminar, 28 June 2017

-This seminar for scholars and museum professionals seeks to explore some key themes around the nature of domestic interiors as found in British portraits from the early modern period to the present day.
+This seminar for scholars and museum professionals sought to explore some key themes around the nature of domestic interiors as found in British portraits from the early modern period to the present day.
 How can we start to interpret the pictorial world in which portrait sitters are placed?
 Are such spaces representations of contemporary interiors, or are they fictional spheres which – like pose, costume, and props – serve to convey coded messages about the sitters?
-By exploring portraits in various media throughout this period, speakers will consider these questions, helping interiors and portrait researchers to understand these mediated artistic constructs and interpret the contemporary symbolism within.
+By exploring portraits in various media throughout this period, speakers considered these questions, helping interiors and portrait researchers to understand these mediated artistic constructs and interpret the contemporary symbolism within.

 Venue: Geffrye Museum, London